-Income and IVT reports will be retained in tenant files with the applicable annual or interim reexamination documents.
+Income and IVT reports will be retained in tenant files with the applicable annual or interim reexamination documents for the duration of the tenancy.

 When the CHA determines through EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 15 Program Integrity.